rcerqueira11/cursos/React and Redux/2_Environment_Setup.md

 ## Setup webpack
 - Bundle our app for the web
 - To bundle all of our javascript together for the browser

+### Use
+- webpack.config
+- by convenction placed in the root of your project
+- for env webpack.config.dev.js